 1. Showing Suites to Potential Tenants or Purchasers

 Our general advice is to NOT show occupied suites currently; when possible, limit showings to already vacant suites.
 If showing a tenanted unit is not avoidable, we encourage extra precautions to prevent transmission.
 These recommendations include:

-Avoid shaking hands and keep your distance
+Avoid shaking hands and keep your social distancing (2 meters)

 Instruct potential tenants/purchasers to not touch anything

 Wipe down door handles and anything that you touch when showing the unit

 Wash your hands before and after showing the unit

 Shared laundry facilities present a unique challenge.
 We recommend communicating to your residents to limit their use of shared laundry facilities and try to use them during off peak times.
 Where possible building managers should be sure to conduct more frequent cleaning of these shared laundry facilities with disinfecting products.

 We recommend closing shared amenities such as gyms, pools and recreation rooms.
 Landlords should be clear in their communications with tenants that the closing of these facilities is temporary and that they will be re-opened as soon as deemed safe.
 These communications should include both signage and individual notices posted on tenants doors.